Medium Voltage Electronics

 • Design of optimized power modules for multi-level converters

-• Rapid prototyping for the benchmarking of new technology approaches close
+• Rapid prototyping for the benchmarking of new technology approaches close to the target application

 • High-power converters for medium- and low-voltage drive applications